 Available business services from the PA CareerLink® partners include: posting job openings, reviewing applicants' resumes, pre-screening applicants, organizing job fairs and special recruitment events and making labor market information (LMI) and other data accessible.
-Deeper collaborations are also occurring around providing youth with summer work experiences, and the development of company-specific career pathways.
+Deeper collaborations are also occurring around providing youth with summer work experiences, and the development of company-specific career pathways, including the creation of registered apprenticeship programs.
 These types of partnerships will increase as Advance Central PA continues to move from transactional to transformational relationships with our employer customers.

 Over the past few years, Advance Central PA has begun to put in place a stronger foundation for improved business services with the goal of ensuring the workforce system is increasingly meeting the needs of area employers.
 Activities have included the creation of new Performance Metrics for our business service teams, as well as engagement in a human-centered design (HCD) process that is resulting in increased coordination and sharing of best practices between our regional offices.
-Taken together, these activities will deepen our relationship with employers, and make Central PA's workforce system more responsive to their dynamic and changing needs.